DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-11-17-iterating-on-how-we-set-up-partnerships-between-providers.md

 However, this does not allow us to capture gaps in delivery.
 Furthermore, having academic years as concrete data rather than derived data makes it tangible, measurable, and directly verifiable.

-### Capturing training routes delivered by the partnership
+### Capturing the training routes that the partnership delivers

 Training providers can deliver any number of [routes that lead to qualified teacher status (QTS)](/becoming-a-teacher/routes-into-teaching/).
 In future, we will consider whether it is necessary to capture the routes that training providers deliver.